-If you clicked on this article to read, you are probably thinking about selling your artwork but just don’t know how to go about it.
-Are galleries or shops the right way?
-Online?
-Art shows or sales?
+If you clicked on this article to read, you are probably thinking about selling your artwork but just don’t know how to

 And what about promotion?
 Website, social media etc.?
 Yes, all of the above are options!